Brobit/42xEsadhar/readme.md

     there is no cooldown
 - [ ] put a cooldown on the camera chamgement
 - [ ] make an annimation on the camera movement with gsap
+- [ ] put a cooldown on the level changement

 bug :